-When the tool is not in use, the switch should be locked in the "OFF" position to prevent unauthorized use of the tool.
-To lock the switch in the "OFF" position, grasp the switch toggle (B) and pull it out of the switch, as shown in Fig. 19.
+IMPORTANT: When the tool is not in use, the switch should be locked in the "OFF" position to prevent unauthorized use.
+This can be done by grasping the switch toggle (B) and pulling it out of the switch, as shown in Fig. 22.
 With the switch toggle (B) removed, the switch will not operate.
 However, should the switch toggle be removed while the drill press is operating, the switch can be turned "OFF" once, but cannot be restarted without inserting the switch toggle (B).